cloudflare/cloudflare-docs/content/pages/platform/custom-domains.md

 ### CAA Records

-CAA records allow you to restrict certificate issuance to specific Certificate Authorities (CAs).
+Certification Authority Authorization (CAA) records allow you to restrict certificate issuance to specific Certificate Authorities (CAs).

 This can cause issues when adding a custom domain to your Pages project if you have CAA records that don't allow Cloudflare to a certificate for your custom domain.